 What are the key steps to apply it?

-- Wait 24 hours after the final topcoat layer before gently using your countertops and dishwasher.
+- Wait 48 hours after applying the topcoat before using your countertops.
+After 2 days, you may use your countertops as you normally would.

-- Full cure time for Giani is 14 days.
-While you can clean gently during this time, we do not recommend cleaning aggressively until after the 14 day cure time.
+- The full cure time for Giani Marble is 7 days.
+While you can clean gently during this time, we do not recommend cleaning aggressively until after the 7 day cure time.
 (Please note: We recommend only using soap and warm water to clean your counters, do NOT clean with harsh chemicals or household cleaners including vinegar.)

-Your new Giani countertop is just as durable as your car's exterior surface.
-But just like your car, you will need to take proper care of it to maintain it's life span.
-Even if you follow the application instructions, your Giani may show signs of wear if you don't follow these proper care instructions.
+Your new Giani countertops are just as durable as authentic stone surfaces.
+You will need to take proper care of it to maintain their life span.
+Even if you follow the application instructions, your Giani countertops' gloss may show signs of wear if you don't follow these proper care instructions.

-Giani's unique blend of polymers and minerals lock out moisture and resist bacteria, making it simple to clean!
+Giani's unique blend of stone and quartz-like polymeric resins lock out moisture, and resist staining and bacteria, making it simple to clean!
 We recommend using a mild anti-bacterial soap, warm water, and a soft cloth.
 Or, try our specialized Giani Cleaner!

-Because of its unique polymers, do NOT use granite cleaners, alcohol, vinegar, Pine Sol, bleaches, ammonia, harsh household cleaners, polishes, cleaning wipes, scouring pads or essential oils.
-The ingredients in such cleaning products contain alcohol ethoxylates, glycolic acid, acetic acid, and other harmful chemicals that can wear your surface down over time and effect Giani's durability.
+Because of its unique polymers, do NOT use granite cleaners, alcohol, vinegar, Pine-Sol, bleaches, ammonia, harsh household cleaners, polishes, cleaning wipes, scouring pads or essential oils.
+The ingredients in such cleaning products contain alcohol ethoxylates, glycolic acid, acetic acid, and other harmful chemicals that can wear your surface down over time and affect Giani's gloss.Hot Surfaces:

 Do not put any pot or pan onto the countertop that came directly from the hot stove without the use of a hot pad.